-With a third wave of coffee sweeping across the UK over the last decade, we wanted to share the very best coffee shops across the nation that you simply can’t miss out on.
+With a third wave of coffee sweeping across the UK over the last decade, we wanted to share the very best coffee shops in England that you simply can’t miss out on.
 Following on from Big 7 Travel’s list of the 50 best coffee shops in Europe, our team is now shining a caffeinated-light on the UK.

-We focus for the most part on small independent coffee shops who go above and beyond to bring new flavours and techniques to their local communities.
+We focused, for the most part, on small independent coffee shops who go above and beyond to bring new flavours and techniques to their local communities.
 The businesses and people who are super passionate about coffee, in terms of how they source, roast and serve it.

 Think we’ve missed anywhere particularly special?
 Let us know your top coffee spots, because you can never have enough good coffee!